 1.2 Sleeping Bags

 No one likes to sleep on cold, hard grounds – especially when you already have a day full of strenuous activities planned.
-Investing in a good quality sleeping bag is a must for a comfortable experience.
+A good quality and compact sleeping bag is extremely important for a comfortable experience.

 A headlamp goes a long way, it can virtually help you with any work of yours in the dark.
 Since it is strapped to your head, you don’t have to worry about the hassle of carrying an extra flashlight.
 Just remember to carry with you additional batteries.

 2.1 Food and Water